-The apostle Paul wrote to Titus:
+The apostle Paul explained this glorious truth when he wrote to Titus:

-5 not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit,
+But when the kindness and the love of God our Savior toward man appeared, not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit.

 Titus 3:4-5